bluesky/tiled/docs/source/explanations/caching.md

 2. **Service-side response cache.**
    _This is not yet implemented, but planned soon._  This is also a standard web cache, on the server side.
 It stores the content of the most frequent responses.
-   This covers use cases such as, "The user made the exact same requests again that they made earlier, perhaps they restarted their Jupyter notebook or re-ran some application workflow."
+   This covers use cases such as, "Several users are asking for the exact same chunks of data in the exact same format."
 3. **Service-side data cache.** The _response_ caches are very finely targeted.
-   Requests that ask for overlapping but distinct slices of data, or requests that ask for the data to be encoded in a different format, will not benefit from that cache; they will "miss".
+   Requests that ask for overlapping but distinct slices of data, or requests that ask for the same but in varied formats, will not benefit from that cache; they will "miss".
 The _data_ cache, however, stores chunks of (array, dataframe) data, which is it can slice and encode differently for different requests.
 It will not provide quite the same speed boost as a response cache,